Did you know? There are over 200,000 species of bees in the world and only a handful make raw honey.

 There is no need to buy expensive skin-care products, which are full of chemicals and perfumes.
 Got any leftovers from that honey shampoo?
 Use it to wash your face.
 Raw honey cleanses the skin while also providing moisture.
 Also, it contains antioxidants that fight the signs of aging.

 To use, wet your face with warm water, then smooth on about half a teaspoon of honey.
-If you want an exfoliating scrub, mix a little baking soda, salt, or sugar into the honey before applying in circular motions.
+If you want an exfoliating scrub, mix a little baking soda, salt, or sugar into the honey before applying it in circular motions.
 Leave on for a minute or two, then rinse with warm water.

 #4 Honey can reduce the risk of diabetes